top of page

 5. Addictive behaviour: Shopping addiction is a form of impulse control disorder, it can be treated as a behavioural addiction.

-6. Decrease in self-esteem: Individuals who experience negative consequences as a result of their compulsive buying behaviour may feel guilty and ashamed, which can lead to a decrease in self-esteem.
+6. Decrease in self-esteem: Individuals who experience negative consequences due to their compulsive buying behaviour may feel guilty and ashamed, which can lead to a decrease in self-esteem.

 It's important to note that while retail therapy can have some benefits, it's important to be mindful of the potential risks and to seek help if compulsive buying behaviour is causing significant problems in one's life.